nicolevanderhoeven/blog/content/ethics.md

 It's ok to disagree with me, and I especially welcome constructive feedback.
 I don't delete comments that disagree with me, but be nice; I'm a person too.
 So are other commenters.

+Having said that, I look at my social media pages as MY spaces.
+They are not community spaces.
+I have the sole right to decide what is acceptable, and I can change my mind at any time.

 I will not hesitate to delete, block, or reject comments if:
 - they are discriminatory in any way (racist, sexist, homophobic, transphobic, ageist, anything that involves projecting qualities onto an entire group)
 - they include swear words meant to denigrate others.
 Be civil and rational in your discourse.